Here is a collection of old maps of China which are in the Public Domain and free to print.

 I hope you enjoyed this varied collection of vintage Chinese maps.
 Don’t forget to check out the many other vintage maps on the site.
 There are antique maps of the world, country maps and old maps of famous cities.

 The major celebration in China each year is their New Year celebrations.
-This year the Chinese zodiac animal is going to be the tiger, so you might want to check out the tiger drawings and illustrations on Pictureboxblue.
+This year the Chinese zodiac animal will be the tiger, so you might want to check out the tiger drawings and illustrations on Pictureboxblue.